johnaziz57/circle/Readme.md

 ﻿### TODO
-1. Clear recording when users press the x button (Stop recording from starting when that happens)
+1. Handle multiple recording happening at the same time case (stop the recording of other fields)
+1. Give the text box different background when recording
+1. Give the text box a different value when it is waiting for recording
 1. Make sure the sender of any events is `ClearableTextBox` instead of the inner component like TextBox or CheckBox
 1. Save/Register the new hotkeys after they have changed
 1. Make better icons for the app
-1.
+1. When recording, remove the keys when key up event happens

 ### Done